Alaska Department of Health and Social Services Division of Public Health

 Please provide information about network activities in your state to support Flex Program activities.

 The hospitals in Alaska are involved in three informal networks:

-- Operational improvement involving the CEOs
+- Operational improvement involving the Chief Executive Officers (CEO)

 - Financial improvement involving the CFOs

 The networks have monthly teleconferences and two in-person meetings per year where they can discuss best practices and share challenges.

 Please describe how your state Flex Program has enhanced its use of data in the past year.

 |Type of Organization||State Government|

 |Number of CAHs||14|

 |Website URL||Organization Website|